Frequently Asked Questions

 - A: Grants.gov.
 Go to Search Grant Opportunities on Grants.gov.

 Grants Management System.
-On the Internet, go to "Funding Opportunities at OJP."
+Go to "OJP Application Process."
 This site links users directly to GMS and the GMS Application Procedures Handbook, which gives step-by-step instructions.
 Click on the solicitation that interests you.
 Then select "Logon directly to the Grants Management System (GMS)" to apply for grant funding.
 If you have not previously used GMS, click on "New User?
 Register Here" and follow the onscreen instructions to register.
 After you register, select the name of the solicitation you are responding to.

 - Q: What do I need to have ready before I apply online?